-Risotto is a classic Italian dish that is made with white arborio rice cooked in a hot liquid or broth.
-It is naturally creamy because of the starch that gets released from the rice kernels.
-Don’t be fooled by recipes claiming ‘quick and easy risotto’, true risotto cannot be rushed or faked, it takes at least 30 minutes to make and requires your constant attention.
+Risotto is a classic dish that is made with white arborio rice cooked in a hot liquid or broth.
+It’s naturally creamy because of the starch that gets released from the rice kernels.
+Don’t be fooled by recipes claiming ‘quick and easy risotto’, true Italian risotto cannot be rushed or faked, it takes at least 30 minutes to make and requires your constant attention!

 Ingredients for Italian Risotto: